 Make Amex airline of choice wisely for the Business Platinum Card

 One advice related only to the Amex Business Platinum Card.
-Choose your airline choice wisely so that you can take advantage of the card’s 50% point rebate benefit.
+Choose your airline choice wisely so that you can take advantage of the card’s 35% point rebate benefit.
 For coach tickets, the rebate benefit only applies to the designated airline.
-I wrote previously about why I love the new 50% rebate benefit of this card.
-I have used this benefit twice more since then, it is absolutely awesome!
+The rebate points usually post back to your account one month after they were redeemed for flights purchased on Amextravel.com.

 Buying airline gift cards using the Amex airline credit